k-souvatzidaki/University-Coursework/Databases - PostgreSQL/README.md

 Simple queries with joins.

 ## 3. Altering the database schema
-Do some changes to the tables.
+Doing some changes to the tables.

 ## 4. Splitting columns and creating new tables
 Splitting a column with multiple values into a new table (for normalization).